anusii/filepod/README.md

 We make this project available for free so if you appreciate the app then please show some ❤️ and tap on the star at [GitHub](https://github.com/anusii/filepod) to support our work.
 See the [AU Solid Community](https://solidcommunity.au) **showcase** for many more apps using the Solid ecosystem.

-The latest version of the app can be run online at [filepod.solidcommunity.au](https://filepod.solidcommunity.au) with no installation required though requiring a Bluelink login, or downloaded and installed for your platform from the [Solid Community AU](https://solidcommunity.au) repository:
+The latest version of the app can be run online at [filepod.solidcommunity.au](https://filepod.solidcommunity.au) with no installation required though requiring a Solid login, or downloaded and installed for your platform from the [Solid Community AU](https://solidcommunity.au) repository: